 - 10 gingersnaps

-Preheat the oven to 350.
-Line a muffin tin with paper liners and set aside.
+- Preheat the oven to 350°F. Line a muffin tin with paper liners and set aside.

-While the crust is cooling, beat together the cream cheese and brown sugar until well blended.
-Add the pumpkin puree, egg, vanilla, flour, and sour cream, and mix until combined.
-Spoon the filling into the muffin cups, filling nearly to the top.
+- While the crust is cooling, in a large bowl, beat together the cream cheese and brown sugar with an electric mixer until well blended.
+Add the pumpkin puree, sour cream, egg, vanilla, flour, and pumpkin spice.
+Mix until combined.
+Spoon the filling evenly into the muffin cups, filling nearly to the top.

-Bake 20-25 minutes, or until the tops of the cheesecakes have puffed up and do not sink in when touched lightly.
-Remove from oven and let cool 15 minutes.
-Chill in refrigerator at least one hour.
+- Bake 20 to 25 minutes, or until the tops of the cheesecakes have puffed up and do not sink in when touched lightly.
+Let cool and chill in refrigerator at least one hour.

-When ready to serve, top pumpkin cheesecake with whipped cream and drizzle with caramel sauce.
+- When ready to serve, pipe whipped cream on top and drizzle with caramel sauce.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.

 Did you make this recipe?
 Don’t forget to give it a star rating below!

 Photography and recipe contributed by Alicia from The Baker Upstairs for I Heart Naptime.